fabiolaliwu/Computer-Vision/hw4/README.md

 - get the parameters and place them in a variable.
 - declare a vector of double vector calles lightDirections in order to store them.
 - call a helper function called lightDirection in order to find the brightest pixel and find x by getting the difference of x brightest and x from the center, same for y, and for z, I used the formula provided in class which is to get the square root of the radius of the circle squared minus x squared minus y squared.
-- push back the vector of values x, y, z to the lightDirections vector.
+- push back the vector of values maxPixel times x divided by the length, maxPixel times y divided by the length, maxPixel times z divided by the length to the lightDirections vector.
 - Write the results to the output file.